vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 ## Adaptive Sampling for Mobile Robotic Sensor Networks

-In collaboration with Dr. Linh Nguyen (Australia Federation University), we develop efficient adaptive sampling strategies for Mobile Robotic Sensor Networks for monitoring a spatial phenomenon by using Gaussian Process.
+In collaboration with Dr. Linh Nguyen (Australia Federation University), we develop efficient adaptive sampling strategies for mobile robotic sensor networks for monitoring a spatial phenomenon by using Gaussian process.

 ### Publications